Letting Our Homes

 - On receipt of your form we will assess it within 20 working days or we will write, email or telephone you where additional information is required

 - Advise you how you can appeal should you be unhappy with our decision regarding your assessment or offer of a home.

 Our Guarantee - When We Have Found You A New Home

-- When we are able to make an offer of accommodation we will contact you
+- When we are able to make an offer of accommodation, we will contact you via telephone or email

-- We will explain the legal aspects of your new tenancy, the resident’s handbook and what is expected of you and your family and visitors before you sign your tenancy agreement
+- We will explain the legal aspects of your new tenancy and what is expected of you, your family and visitors

 - Keep us informed of any changes to your circumstances that may affect your application for housing with us including change of telephone numbers

-- Respond to our letters, telephone calls, or text messages within the time scales stated to avoid your application being delayed or cancelled
+- Respond to our letters, emails, telephone calls or text messages within the time scales stated to avoid your application being delayed or cancelled

 - Ensure your annual review form is returned when requested.
 This will be sent to you via email

 - Keep appointments for viewing properties